c-layer/contracts/tutorials/12-AdvancedSale.md

 ##### 2- Giving extra

-We shall now define the bonuses as follow.
+We shall now define the bonuses as follows:
 BonusMode may be either 0 (None), 1 (Early) or 2 (First).
 In our scenario, we want the first investors to receive bonuses.